rixx/books.rixx.de/data/reviews/peter-v-brett/the-desert-spear/index.md

   rating: 3
 ---

-Great successor!
+Pretty okay successor.
 We see more of Arlen (and later, Renna, who has a wonderful story), Rojen (who was neglected), Leesha, and a fancy new character!
 Also, more insight into politics and the demons.
 Everything was very cool, especially how people had all sorts of agency.
 I felt that character development ran low in this book, but that's a common theme for second volumes, so let's hope the next one picks it up.